wduquette/george-devdocs/Cell.md

 # Cell
-#component
+#term

-A `Cell` is a component that saves the entity's (row,column) location on the map.
-The `Cell` class also provides a number of methods for computing distances between cells, acquiring the adjacent `Cells`, and like that.
+A `Cell` is a row/column pair identifying a location on the map.

 _Created on 2021-12-05._